chimericdream/worldofpannotia.com/src/game-rules/adventuring/carrying-movement-exploration/movement/index.md

 **Forced March:** In a day of normal walking, a character walks for 8 hours.
 The rest of the daylight time is spent making and breaking camp, resting, and eating.

 A character can walk for more than 8 hours in a day by making a forced march.
 For each hour of marching beyond 8 hours, a Constitution check (DC 10, +2 per extra hour) is required.
-If the check fails, the character takes 1d6 points of nonlethal damage.
+If the check fails, the character takes {% die_roll 1 6 0 %} points of nonlethal damage.
 A character who takes any nonlethal damage from a forced march becomes fatigued.
 Eliminating the nonlethal damage also eliminates the fatigue.
 It's possible for a character to march into unconsciousness by pushing himself too hard.

 **Mounted Movement:** A mount bearing a rider can move at a hustle.
 The damage it takes when doing so, however, is lethal damage, not nonlethal damage.
 The creature can also be ridden in a forced march, but its Constitution checks automatically fail, and, again, the damage it takes is lethal damage.
 Mounts also become fatigued when they take any damage from hustling or forced marches.